cdlhub/documentation/md/DataConversionComponents.md

 * All data fields that are required by the relevant profile must be provided, with the correct calcrule_id (see FM Profiles)
 * Any fields that are not required for the profile should be set to zero.
 * allocrule_id may be set to 0 or 1 for each policytc_id.
 Generally, it is recommended to use 0 everywhere except for the final level calculations when back-allocated losses are required, else 0 everywhere.
-* The fields not currently used at all are ccy_id, sourcerule_id and levelrule_id
+* The ccy_id field is currently not used.

 #### fmprofiletobin
 ```